directactioneverywhere/dxephilly-api/README.md

 License
 -------
-Copyright © 2016 DxE Tech Working Group and licensed under the GNU General Public License v3.0.
+Licensed under the GNU General Public License v3.0.
 See the LICENSE file for the complete license.